yosbelms/cor/docs/documentation.md

 ### Switch/Case/Default

 With Cor you don't need to remember to `break` after every `case`.
-Cor switch statements prevents accidental fall-though by automatically breaking at the end of each `case` clause.
+Cor switch statements prevents accidental fall-through by automatically breaking at the end of each `case` clause.

 Switch statements in Cor can take multiple values for each `case` clause.
 If any of the values match, the clause runs.
 ```